-When you are making decisions about your estate planning and who your beneficiaries will be, you need to consider both probate assets and non-probate assets.
+You need to consider both probate assets and non-probate assets when you are making decisions about your estate planning and who your beneficiaries will be.
 Similarly, if you are trying to account for all of a decedent’s assets as an administrator or executor, you will need to know the difference between probate assets and non-probate assets as your duties with respect to each type are different.

 What is Probate?